TaoHongHK/TaoHongHK.github.io/_posts/2018-8-6-summer-life.md

 ﻿---
 layout: post
-title: 暑假的学习
+title: The forest in the fog
-date: 2018-8-6 15:23:20 GMT+8
+date: 2018-08-6 13:32:20 +0300
-description: what did i do in summer
+description: You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: post-6.jpg # Add image post (optional)
+img: post-2.jpg # Add image post (optional)
 tags: [Blog, Meditation]
-author: hontao # (optional)
+author: hongtao # Add name author (optional)
 ---

 # **暑假的学习**